What is My Baby Trying to Say When She Smiles or Cries?

 Smiling isn’t merely “cute,” and crying isn’t necessarily something that only has negative connotations associated with it.
-Your baby uses these two fundamental mechanisms of communication as their mind develops, and you must understand what role they play in communication so that you can promote your baby to use them more frequently to better their communication skills.
+Your baby uses these two fundamental mechanisms of communication as their mind develops.
+It’s up to you to understand what role they play in communication.
+Then, encourage your baby to use them more often to improve their communication skills.

-Social smiling is essential for your baby’s overall development (especially their social and emotional development), as it is an intentional gesture of warmth and communication.
-Additionally, smiling fosters bonding and attachment between you and your baby, which helps them feel both secure and safe.
+Social smiling is essential for your baby’s overall development (especially their social and emotional development).
+This is an intentional gesture of warmth and communication.
+As well, smiling fosters bonding and attachment between you and your baby, which helps them feel both secure and safe.

 Smiles and frowns are some of the first ways your baby relates to you.
 You’ll have noticed your baby smile relatively soon after birth and in their sleep; however, this is simply a physical motion that comes with them learning how to manipulate their bodies.
 They’re reflex smiles that start to occur even before your baby is born!

-Your baby’s first social smile should occur around 2 -3 months of age when their reflex smile disappears, though it can start to develop as early as six weeks of age.
+Your baby’s first social smile should occur around 2-3 months of age when their reflex smile disappears.
+However, it can start to develop as early as six weeks of age.
 You can tell the difference between a reflex smile and a social smile by the timing and duration of the smile itself:

-Your baby’s first genuine smile is a beautiful indicator of their development, as it’s a sign that their vision is improving, that they can now recognize your face, and that they are learning to attend to certain people and stimuli.
-This means that your baby’s smile has moved beyond the reflexive stage and they are now aware that their smiling is a way in which they can connect with others.
+Your baby’s first genuine smile is a beautiful indicator of their development.
+It’s a sign that their vision is improving, that they can now recognize your face, and that they are learning to attend to certain people and stimuli.
+This also means that your baby’s smile has moved beyond the reflexive stage and they are now aware that their smiling is a way they can connect with others.
 Now, your baby will smile to express pleasure, excitement, contentment, and happiness.

 You’ll notice that as your baby grows and their vision improves, they will begin to smile more and in different situations.
 At about five months of age, they will start cooing and adding sound effects to their smiles, especially when they begin to laugh and feel excitement.